Top 14 VCs Actively Funding Cloud Infrastructure

 Image of PreAngel - Top VCs in Cloud Infrastructure

-PreAngel is an early-stage investment firm that functions as an angel group, incubator, and venture capital fund.
-Based in Sunnyvale, they provide seed and early-stage capital to technology companies.
+PreAngel is an early-stage investment firm and incubator based in Sunnyvale, California.
+They provide seed and early-stage venture capital to technology companies.

 • Investment stages: Seed, Early Stage Venture

-• Industries of focus: Artificial Intelligence (AI), Big Data, Cloud Infrastructure, Drones, SaaS
+• Industries of focus: Artificial Intelligence (AI), Cloud Infrastructure, Drones, Open Source, SaaS

 • Geographical presence: Sunnyvale, California